 In this subsection, we briefly discuss the network set up, client query model, data access pattern model, and performance metrics used for our simulations.

 Network Setup.
-We simulated our algorithms on a network of randomly placed 100 nodes in an area of $2000 \times 500 \ m^2$.
+We simulated our algorithms on a network of randomly placed 100 nodes in an area8 of $2000 \times 500 \ m^2$.
 Note that the nominal radio range for two directly communicating nodes in the ns2 simulator is about 250 meters.
-In our simulations, we assume 1000 data items of varying sizes, two randomly placed servers S_0 and S_1 where S_0 stores the data items with even IDs and S_1 stores the the data items with odd IDs.
-We choose the size of a data item randomly between 100 and 1500 bytes.7
+We assume the wireless bandwidth is 2 Mb/s.
+Other network parameters (such as propagation delay, etc) are the same as the ns2 default.
+When a node relays a message, we introduce a random delay between 0.001-0.01 seconds to reduce collisions.
+There is no other routing delay except queueing delays that occur naturally at the network interface.
+In our simulations, we assume 1000 data items of varying sizes, two randomly placed servers S_0 and S_1 where S_0 stores the data items with even IDs and S_1 stores the data items with odd IDs.
+We choose the size of a data item randomly between 100 and 1500 bytes.9

 Client Query Model.
 In our simulations, each network node is a client node.
 Each client node in the network sends out a single stream of read-only queries.
 Each query is essentially a request for a data item.
-The time interval between two consecutive queries is known as the query generate time and follows exponential distribution with mean value T{query} which we vary from 3 to 40 seconds.
-We do not consider values of T{query} less than 3 secs, since they result in a query success ratio of much less than 80 % for Naive and HybridCache approaches.
+In our DGA scheme, the query is forwarded to the nearest cache (based on the nearest-cache table entry).
+In the Naive scheme, the query is forwarded to the server unless the data item is available locally; if the query encounters a node with the requested data item cached, then the query is answered by the encountered node itself.
+The time interval between two consecutive queries is known as the query generate time and follows exponential distribution with mean value $T{\rm query}$ which we vary from 3 to 40 seconds.
+We do not consider values of $T{\rm query}$ less than 3 seconds, since they result in a query success ratio of much less than 80% for Naive and HybridCache approaches.
 Here, the query success ratio is defined as the percentage of the queries that receive the requested data item within the query success timeout period.
 In our simulations, we use a query success timeout of 40 seconds.

-The above client query model is similar to the model used in previous studies [8, 30].
-However, query generation process differs slightly from the one used in [30] in how the queries are generated.
-In [30], if the query response is not received within the query success timeout period, then the same query is sent repeatedly until it succeeds, while on success of a query, a new query is generated (as in our model) after some random interval.8 Our querying model is better suited (due to exact periodicity of querying) for comparative performance evaluation of various caching strategies, while the querying model of [30] depicts a more realistic model of a typical application (due to repeated querying until success).
+The above client query model is similar to the model used in previous studies [7,31].
+However, query generation process differs slightly from the one used in [31] in how the queries are generated.
+In [31], if the query response is not received within the query success timeout period, then the same query is sent repeatedly until it succeeds, while on success of a query, a new query is generated (as in our model) after some random interval.
+Our querying model is better suited (due to exact periodicity of querying) for comparative performance evaluation of various caching strategies, while the querying model of [31] depicts a more realistic model of a typical application (due to repeated querying until success).